XuRuihan/FCBNet/README.md

 # FCBNet: Improving Convolutional Neural Networks with Fourier Convolution Block

-This repo is the official PyTorch implementation of **FCBNet** proposed by our paper "ParCNetV2: Oversized Kernel with Enhanced Attention (to be released)".
+This repo is the official PyTorch implementation of **FCBNet** proposed by our paper "Improving Convolutional Neural Networks with Fourier Convolution Block (to be released)".

 ## Introduction